 - Grene, M., 1948.
 Dreadful Freedom: A Critique of Existentialism, Chicago: University of Chicago Press.

 - Guignon, C., 2003.
 The Existentialists: Critical Essays on Kierkegaard, Nietzsche, Heidegger, and Sartre, New York: Rowman and Littlefield.

-- Guignon, C., and D. Pereboom (eds.), “Introduction: The Legacy of Existentialism,” in Existentialism: Basic Writings.
-Indianapolis: Hackett.
+- Guignon, C., and D. Pereboom (2001), “Introduction: The Legacy of Existentialism,” in Existentialism: Basic Writings, Charles Guignon and Derek Perebomm (eds.), Indianapolis: Hackett.

 - Judt, T., 1992.
 Past Imperfect: French Intellectuals 1944–1956, Berkeley: University of California Press.

 - Kant, I., 1793 .
 Religion Within the Limits of Reason Alone, Theodore M. Greene and Hoyt H. Hudson (trans.), New York: Harper & Row, 1960.

 - Marcel, G., 1949.
 Being and Having, Katherine Farrer (trans.), London: Westminster.